Sniliev/haskell_irc/README.md

-# haskell_irc
+# Haskell IRC

-irc bot written in haskell
+## A simple IRC bot written in Haskell